RistoBIn/international-website/src/pages/about/partnership.md

       text: Contact us
   heading: None of us is as smart as all of us
   items:
-    - logo: /img/monitorfish-logo-white.svg
-      content: >-
+    - content: >-
         ### 3D Biomass Estimation + MonitorFish

         SEALAB and MonitorFish have entered into an exciting collaboration on biomass estimation.

         MonitorFish is a multicultural team of innovation-driven experts offering cognitive capabilities of Artificial Intelligence in fish farming.
 They provide fish farmers with a precise action plan in real-time to maintain the highest quantity and quality of the fish.
+      logo: /img/monitorfish-logo-white.svg
     - content: >-
         ### Image Enhancer + Intel

         SEALAB and Intel are collaborating on image enhancement using FPGA.

-        FPGA is an acronym for field programmable gate array—a semiconductor-integrated circuit where a large majority of the electrical functionality inside the device can be changed, even after the equipment has been shipped to customers out in the ‘field’.
+        FPGA is an acronym for Field Programmable Gate Array—a semiconductor-integrated circuit where a large majority of the electrical functionality inside the device can be changed, even after the equipment has been shipped to customers out in the ‘field’.
 These